Corporate Governance & Internal Controls

-At the time of the General Meeting of Shareholders in June 2017, there were 14 directors, five of whom were external directors (including four female directors, three foreign directors).
+At the time of the General Meeting of Shareholders in June 2023, there were 15 directors, six of whom were external directors (including four female directors, three foreign directors).

 We have five audit & supervisory board members, two full-time and three external (including 1 female audit & supervisory board members), and we have established the Audit & Supervisory Board Member Division as a framework to provide added support to the audit & supervisory board members in the execution of their duties.
 Audit & supervisory board members attend the meetings of the Board of Directors and other important in-house meetings, overseeing procedures and resolutions, and visit offices in and outside Japan and important affiliate companies.

 Business execution and internal control system